 (c) is engaged in the practice of gynecologic oncology in a center outside of Canada, which is within an organized program of gynecologic oncology that offers comprehensive cancer treatment including radical pelvic surgery, radiation and chemotherapy, or such equivalent as may be acceptable to the Board.

 You are a resident registered in a sub-specialty training program (fellow-in-training) in gynecologic oncology including surgical, radiation, or medical oncology and pathology

 You are enrolled in a recognized post-graduate training program in obstetrics and gynaecology, medical oncology, radiation oncology or pathology.

-You are at least 65 years of age, a Member of the Corporation and have retired from the practice of gynecologic oncology.
+You are a Member of the Corporation and have retired from the practice of gynecologic oncology.

-Once you have submitted the on-line application, GOC will contact the two active GOC members named in your application to confirm their support of the nomination.
-Upon receipt of their confirmation, the Membership Committee will review your application and make its recommendation to the Board of Directors.
+Once you have submitted the on-line application, supporting members will be requested to confirm their support of your candidacy.
+Upon receipt of such confirmation, the Membership Committee will review your application and make its recommendation to the Board of Directors.
 The Board of Directors votes on new Memberships in December and June of every year.Get Started

 - If you apply for membership from: